TRIAL DATE SET: a 3-month trial will begin March 2 2026

 I think there should be consequences for people who wield career- and potentially life-destroying accusations frivolously and dishonestly for their own advantage.
 There should be consequences for deepening ideological polarization, and for eroding our capacity for openness and honest dialogue.
 It’s important that we impose costs on those who use these tactics—not by playing their socially destructive game, subjecting them to retributive humiliation, or unleashing a mob against them, but by holding them accountable for their actions under the law.
 That’s why I’ve brought a $7.65 Million defamation action against the CBC, Toronto Star, Broadbent Institute, New Democratic Party, Progress Alberta, and others.

-Although a trial date is still a couple years away, my litigation efforts to date have had some interesting consequences, including: the recognition of a new tort of civil harassment in Alberta; the exposure of the Alberta NDP as a legal non-person; and one of the larger out-of-court defamation settlements on record in Canada — with much more to come.
+My litigation efforts to date have had some interesting consequences, including: the recognition of a new tort of civil harassment in Alberta; the exposure of the Alberta NDP as a legal non-person; and one of the larger out-of-court defamation settlements on record in Canada — with much more to come.

 Learn more support my litigation efforts below.